jlmelville/smallvis/docs/spectral.md

 ---
 Up: [Documentation Home](https://jlmelville.github.io/smallvis/).

+Originally written in December 2017, with some minor corrections and typos over the years.
+Some substantial new additions were added in December 2021 (these are called out in the text).

 Spectral methods are only tangentially related to `smallvis`, in that a spectral method is available for initialization (`Y_init = "laplacian"` or `Y_init = "normlaplacian"`) and that the attractive part of most of the cost